-- Compensation - Corporate Governance & Nominating
+- Compensation - Corporate Governance & Nominating (Chair)

-- Has served as director for Park-Ohio Holdings Corp., a publicly traded logistics and manufacturing company, since 2001; Chairwoman of the Compensation Committee, and member of the Nominating and Corporate Governance Committee and Executive Committee - · Lead Director of Molina Healthcare, Inc. Board of Directors from 2003 to 2017 - Director of Molina Healthcare of Michigan from 1999 to 2004 - · Candidate for the United States Senate in 1996 for the state of Michigan - From 1989 to 1993, appointed by President George H. W. Bush to serve as Chairwoman of the President's Commission on White House Fellowships - From 1984 to 1992, served on the Republican National Committee for the state of Michigan - From 1985 to 1989, appointed by President Ronald Reagan to serve as Chairwoman of the President's Commission on White House Presidential Scholars - From 1982 to 1985, appointed by President Ronald Reagan to serve as Commissioner of the President's National Advisory Council on Adult Education - · Political and news commentator for radio and television from 1994 to 1996 - Honored as one of the NACD (National Association of Corporate Directors) Top 100 Directors for 2015 - Selected as one of WomenInc.
+- Has served as director for Park-Ohio Holdings Corp., a publicly traded logistics and manufacturing company, since 2001 - · Lead Director of Molina Healthcare, Inc. Board of Directors from 2003 to 2017 - · Director of Molina Healthcare of Michigan from 1999 to 2004 - · Candidate for the United States Senate in 1996 for the state of Michigan - From 1989 to 1993, appointed by President George H. W. Bush to serve as Chairwoman of the President's Commission on White House Fellowships - From 1984 to 1992, served on the Republican National Committee for the state of Michigan - From 1985 to 1989, appointed by President Ronald Reagan to serve as Chairwoman of the President's Commission on White House Presidential Scholars - From 1982 to 1985, appointed by President Ronald Reagan to serve as Commissioner of the President's National Advisory Council on Adult Education - · Political and news commentator for radio and television from 1994 to 1996 - Honored as one of the NACD (National Association of Corporate Directors) Top 100 Directors for 2015 - · Selected as one of WomenInc.
 Magazine's 2019 Most Influential Corporate Board Directors - · Holds a B.A from the Oakland University, Rochester, Michigan - None of the entities where Ms. Romney was previously employed is a parent, subsidiary, or other affiliate of the Company